 This will be considered a single exact term same as in example 4.
 You will have to note that it won’t return profiles with relevant names but with a middle name or initial like Juan Q. dela Cruz.

-This will return results with social media, wordpress blogs, canva, and writer but must never have article spinning, fiction and poetry.
+This will return results with media, wordpress, canva, and writer but must never have article, fiction and poetry.